====================

 Eerie Rust IREE

-What is Eerie?
 Eerie is a Rust binding for IREE, an end-to-end compiler and runtime based on MLIR (Multi-Level Intermediate Representation).
 It serves as a transformative bridge for Machine Learning (ML) models, converting them into a unified Intermediate Representation (IR).
 For those unfamiliar with the ML compiler space, this process involves exporting models from frontend frameworks such as PyTorch, TensorFlow, and JAX into MLIR as a series of tensor operations.
 Subsequently, these models are compiled into IREE’s own IR.
-Read more...
+The runtime executes the model by interpreting the IR.
+For more information, you can refer to the IREE Website.
+In essence, Eerie provides a fully modular, ahead-of-time (AOT) compiled, lightweight ML engine!/ IREE can be seen as the LLVM of ML compilers.
+It supports many different backends including:

 How to Set Up a Blog with Hugo